jfass/mf2dot/README.md

 # mf2dot
 Generate dot files from makefiles.
+Requires edge (process to create target(s) from dependency(ies) annotations using '##' on 1st line of rule (see example.mk).

 First generate a dot file:
 ```